 This is the opportunity of a lifetime.

 Every Student Group Expedition includes an unparalleled experiential learning opportunity and a chance to discover the people, culture, and natural wonders of a new part of the world.
-Your child will work alongside top international researchers and become a full participant in the scientific process—perhaps being among the first in the world to see a newly discovered species or to explore an ancient archaeological site.
+Your child will work alongside top international researchers and become a full participant in the scientific process—perhaps being among the first in the world to see a newly discovered species or to contribute to the designation of marine protected areas.

 Good works, in good hands.